MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Publish-MgBetaSiteContentType.md

 ## SYNOPSIS
 Publishes a contentType\]\[\] present in a content type hub site.
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Publish-MgSiteContentType](/powershell/module/Microsoft.Graph.Sites/Publish-MgSiteContentType?view=graph-powershell-1.0)

 ## SYNTAX